CHTC/chtc-website-source/_uw-research-computing/htc-basic-scripting-bash.md

 ```
 {:.term}

+> In bash, `$1` references the first argument to a script.
+If you have more
+> arguments, `$2` will refer to the second, `$3` to the third, etc. There are
+> also ways to refer to the whole list of arguments if needed.

 ### Wrapper script

 We can now write a wrapper script!
 This script checks that one argument is passed, and also allows room for pre- and post-processing in this simple workflow.